alessandrobrioschi/alessandrobrioschi.github.io/_pages/research.md

     </em></p>
   </details>

-- **"Four centuries of pandemics and wealth inequality: Evidence from Northern Italy"**
+- **"Four centuries of pandemics and wealth inequality: Evidence from Northern Italy" (with Guido Alfani)**
   <br>
   *Work in progress*